Azure/reliable-web-app-pattern-java/README.md

 [![Diagram showing the architecture of the reference implementation](docs/assets/reliable-web-app-java.svg)](docs/assets/reliable-web-app-java.svg#lightbox)

 - [Production environment estimated cost](https://azure.com/e/a44f5feb443f430abbd9116b6cc879bf)
 - [Non-production environment estimated cost](https://azure.com/e/807cdb0d6d9a41899885bd875deb12f5)

 ## Reference implementation workflow

 - The web app uses two regions in an active-passive configuration to meet the service level objective of 99.9%.
-The web app uses WebSockets.
-To support WebSockets, the web app runs on a single instance.
-Front Door routes all traffic to the Active Region.
+It uses Azure Front Door as the global load balancer.
+Front Door routes all traffic to the active region.
 The passive region is for failover only.
 The failover plan is manual and there are no automated scripts with this repo.
 - All inbound HTTPS traffic passes through Front Door and Web Application Firewall (WAF).
 WAF inspects the traffic against WAF policies.
 - The web app code implements the Retry, Circuit Breaker, and Cache-Aside patterns.
 The web app integrates with Azure AD using the Spring Boot Starter for Azure Active Directory.
 - Application Insights is the application performance management tool, and it gathers telemetry data on the web app.